top of page

 Maritime Law

-With a Master’s degree in Admiralty and a longstanding Proctor member of the Maritime Law Association, Gary Seitz leads the admiralty and maritime law practice of Gellert Scali Busenkell & Brown, LLC, focusing on litigation and transactional matters in the United States.
+With a Master’s degree in Admiralty and a longstanding Proctor member of the Maritime Law Association, Gary Seitz leads the admiralty and maritime law practice of Gellert Seitz Busenkell & Brown, LLC, focusing on litigation and transactional matters in the United States.
 Our lawyers represent clients from every corner of the industry, including shippers, carriers, ship owners, terminal operators, energy companies, cruise lines, non-vessel-operating common carriers, treasure salvors, terminal operators, shipyards, banks and financial companies, among others.
 Our experienced trial and business lawyers work hand-in-hand to ensure that disputes are resolved quickly and effectively and that client deals are negotiated, structured and documented with care and full attention to detail.

 Our maritime capabilities include: